wangyan100/springbootexamples/spring-boot-redis/springboot-redis-demo/readme.md

 ## SpringBoot with Redis Demo

-Through this demo, I will show you how to integrate SpringBoot with Redis and how to use redis in Spring Application for store data in Redis cache and how to use Redis for SpringBoot Web application's session managment
+By this demo, I will show you how to integrate SpringBoot with Redis, how to use redis for caching and session data sharing in
+SprinBoot.

 #### Set up Redis